What is Sjögren syndrome?

 What causes Sjögren syndrome?

-Sjögren syndrome is an autoimmune disease Autoimmune Diseases "Auto" is a medical term for "self."
-The immune system is your body's defense system.
+Sjögren syndrome is an autoimmune disease Autoimmune Diseases The immune system is your body's defense system.
 It helps protect you from illness and infection.
-The immune system usually attacks invading bacteria, viruses... read more .
+The immune system usually attacks invading bacteria, viruses, and cancer cells.
+With an autoimmune... read more .
 Your immune system normally helps protect you from illness and infection.
 An autoimmune disease is a disease in which your immune system Overview of the Immune System The immune system is your body's defense system.
 It helps protect you from illness and infection.
 The immune system's job is to attack things that don’t belong in your body, including: Germs... read more attacks parts of your own body.

 What are the symptoms of Sjögren syndrome?